mikevonwang/vaeri/README.md

 In the example above, the `list` value is a `String`, so Vaeri will look for a single `<ul>` element with a class of `shopping_list`.
 If it finds multiple, only the first will be paid attention to.
 Conversely, the `list_items` value is an `Array`, so Vaeri will look for all `<li>` elements whose immediate parent is a `<ul>` with a class of `shopping_list`.

+The DOM elements matched by this function are available in the app under `this.dom`.

 ### Attaching listeners